ssbostan/jenkins-stack-kubernetes/README.md

 ### TODO:

-  - [ ] Update tools to the latest stable version
+  - [x] Update tools to the latest stable version
   - [ ] SSL/TLS for Jenkins
   - [ ] SSL/TLS for Gitea
   - [ ] Expose Jenkins behind Ingress object
   - [ ] Expose Docker registry behind Ingress object
   - [ ] Expose Gitea behind Ingress object

+## Changelog:

+##### October 13, 2021:

+  1. Jenkins updated to the latest LTS version.
+  2. All tools updated to the latest stable version.
+  3. Some new Jenkins plugins installed, See [Dockerfile](Dockerfile).
+  4. Several new Ansible collections were installed.